ippeiukai/angularCoffeeBase/README.md

 - `bower install angular-coffee-base`

 Please note the hyphens
-(not camelcase due to [Bower's package name limit](https://github.com/bower/bower.json-spec#name)).
+(not camelcase due to [Bower's package name convention](https://github.com/bower/bower.json-spec#name)).

 ## Compatibility

-- AngularJS 1.3.x
+- AngularJS 1.3.x and above (but not Angular 2)
 - CoffeeScript 1.8 and above

 Essentially, no IE8 support.